Dense Vector Search

 When used as an

-param, or as a subquery clause in a larger query: No implicit Pre-Filter is used.-
+fqparam, or as a subquery clause in a larger query: No implicit Pre-Filter is used.-

-must not be used in these situations.
+includeTagsandexcludeTagsmust not be used in these situations.

 -

-query parser that will get no implicit Pre-Filtering from any of the fq
+The example request below shows two usages of the knn query parser that will get no implicit Pre-Filtering from any of the fq parameters, because neither usage is as the main q param:

 ?q=(color_str:red OR {!knn f=color_vector topK=10 v="[1.0, 2.0, 3.0, 4.0]"})